GV-ing/armando_controller/README.md

             }]
         }
     }"

-In alternativa, puoi usare il nodo controller con il parametro preimpostato:
+Alternatively, you can use the controller node with the preset parameter:

 * ```bash
     ros2 run armando_controller armando_controller_node --ros-args -p pose:="home"